fbennett/juris-m-top/src/content/beta/index.md

       icon: link.svg
       browser: firefox
       urlpath: ../juris_m_connector-6.0.20.6.xpi
-      description: To install this beta version of the Jurism connector for Firefox, save this zip file to your computer (without unzipping it).
+      description: This beta version of the Jurism connector for Firefox should install itself when the link button to the left is clicked.
+This is an advance release of the final connector;
-                   Open Firefox, and in the URL menu bar, type ``about:debugging``.
-                   Click on **This Firefox**, then **Load Temporary Add-on**, and select the zip file.
-(You will need to repeat the temporary installation steps if you restart Firefox.)
+                   there will be no need to reinstall this Firefox add-on when the Jurism client software is upgraded to the official release.
     -
       label: Jurism Connector (Chrome)
       icon: link.svg